mnparolari/Admin-Inscripcion/README.md

 - pass: 123456789

-The architecture was made with Angular Material[https://material.angular.io/].
+The architecture was made with [Angular Material](https://material.angular.io/).

 ## Development server